 By late 2019, geoduck prices had already fallen substantially because of the slowdown in Chinese economic growth and the impact of the trade war.
-After the lockdown in China due to COVID-19, harvest of geoduck destined for China basically stopped, leaving only about 10 percent of the normal daily harvest, which is bound for other international locations or for domestic consumption
+After the lockdown in China due to COVID-19, harvest of geoduck destined for China basically stopped, leaving only about 10 percent of the normal daily harvest-which is bound for other international locations or for domestic consumption.

-Forecast geoduck revenue is decreased in FYs 21 and 22 due to downward revisions in our harvest volume expectations.
 Previously, we had assumed that harvest volumes would recover reasonably quickly to the roughly 95 percent of sales volume that we typically see.
-However, they have lagged for much longer, and the ongoing pandemic and trade-tensions have compelled us to revise our assumptions.
+However, they have lagged for much longer, and the ongoing pandemic and trade tensions have compelled us to revise our assumptions.

 Having said that, prices have held up better than we had feared.
-The April auction offered indemnification for purchasers if they did not harvest all of their contracted pounds-which led to a surprising \$8.98/lb average prices (Figure 28).
-However, the

-June auction had an average price of \$8.46/lb and importantly, did not offer a blanket indemnification.
-Prices for the July and September auction have been much less exciting at \$5.05/lb and \$6.11/lb respectively.
+The April auction offered indemnification for purchasers if they did not harvest all of their contracted pounds-which led to a surprising \$8.98/lb. average price (Figure 28).
+However, the June auction had an average price of \$8.46/lb. and, importantly, did not offer a blanket indemnification.
+Prices for the July and September auction have been much less exciting at \$5.05/lb. and \$6.11/lb., respectively.